isomerpages/mlaw-corp/news/speeches/_posts/2025-05-22-post-Speech by Minister of State for Law Murali Pillai at the ADR Conference 2025.md

 **Conclusion**

 {:start="26"}
-25. Before I conclude, I would like to thank the organisers – LAWASIA and Law Society – for the kind invitation to speak today.
+26. Before I conclude, I would like to thank the organisers – LAWASIA and Law Society – for the kind invitation to speak today.

-{:start="26"}
-26. The move to renewable energy will also mean that we can expect to see more disputes arising out of licensing, supply chain, and transitional issues.
-Last year, Wood Mackenzie estimated that the APAC region is expected to invest US$3.3 trillion in power generation over the next decade.
-India and China, in particular, are expected to have significant opportunities for renewables development for solar and for wind power.

 {:start="27"}
 27. I leave you with this message: When the world becomes more fragmented and polarised, it is even more critical that we – the people – stand united.
 While we may be competitors, it can, and should, be a friendly competition, grounded in mutual respect.
 If the specific excellence of the law is the rule of law, the specific excellence of a globalised world is our work here – the building of a community across borders, grounded in our common humanity, working towards our common good.